em-cultuur/adrez-mapper/revisions.md

 # adrez-mapper Revisions

+2020-02-19 (0.5.4)
+- typo in doc for memo
+- made test routines for memo
+- added memo text and memo.description and memo.useDescription

 2020-02-14 (0.5.3)
 - better explain for type mismatch with text fields
 - boolean is stored as  '1'